ASD-Blueprint/desktop.gov.au/README.md

 desktop.gov.au uses [Jekyll](https://jekyllrb.com/) to generate a static site and is hosted on [cloud.gov.au](https://cloud.gov.au/).
 It adheres to the [Jamstack](https://jamstack.org/) principles focussing on speed, security and hosting portability.

+#### Can I contribute without a local development environment?

+Yes of course, but you first need a Github account.

+The easiest method is to first view our [list of issues](issues), add to the ticket if a similar one exists or [create a new issue](issues/new) if not.
+Try to place as much detail as possible to help us identify what the problem is and don't forget to include the page you were on that has the issue.

+Alternatively, you can suggest changes by making your amendments directly on Github.
+At the end of the process, you will submit a pull request which will allow us to provide feedback and incorporate it back into the repository.
+[Microsoft describes this method](https://github.com/MicrosoftDocs/microsoft-365-docs#overview) for updating their documentation which is highly relevant here.

 #### Why is the navigation not updating after adding a new page?

 This site is content heavy and can take over 30 seconds to generate for each change.
-As a result, we use the [incremental switch](https://jekyllrb.com/docs/configuration/incremental-regeneration/#incremental-regeneration) to flag Jekyll to rebuild only what it thinks has been changed which shortens the build time to under 1 second.
+As a result, we use the [incremental switch](https://jekyllrb.com/docs/configuration/incremental-regeneration/#incremental-regeneration) to flag Jekyll to rebuild only what it thinks has changed which shortens the build time to under 1 second.

 If you've added a new page to the site, modified the name of a page, or applied site wide content changes (not including CSS or JS), the best remedy is to remove the `_site` directory and restart your docker instance which would initiate a full site rebuild.
 You can then carry out your content changes with sub second velocity.